nicknickel/nicknickel.github.io/content/about/index.md

     weight: 1
 ---

-I created this blog as a place to talk about a christian life program I cooked up.
-I don't know what all will be put on here but it seems reasonable to me that anything could be added here.
 I'm a guy in the United States who thinks about things and sometimes feels compelled to share them.
+Thus, a blog.